-Many people with lipoedema experience generalised weight gain.
+Some people with lipoedema experience generalised weight gain.
 It is possible that this is linked to the genetic influences in lipoedema, but we need more research to understand the processes.

 For many complex reasons, there has been a gradual increase in the average weight of the general population across the UK and the wider world.
-Having lipoedema might mean that you may have been diagnosed as being obese.
+Having lipoedema might mean that you may have been diagnosed as being overweight.

 The International Lipoedema Association suggest that being overweight can aggravate lipoedema, making it more difficult to manage and treat, and resulting in reduced mobility which may lead you to a sedentary life style.
 Read more about what you can do to keep moving here Exercise